RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

  **Cloud Storage Archive class storage** It is a storage class provided by Google Cloud Storage.
 It is designed for data that is accessed infrequently and requires long-term retention at a lower cost compared to other storage classes**365days**

+- If you **don't specify a default storage**class when you create a bucket, that bucket's **default storage** class is set to **Standard storage**.
+- **Standard storage** is best for data that is **frequently accessed ("hot" data) and/or stored for only brief periods of time**.
 - All storage classes have the same latency to return the first byte of data, but the costs to access data and the per-operation costs are higher than regional storage.